- Discuss the story of Little Red Riding Hood

 - Compare and contrast the two stories with a T-chart

 Step 1: Gather the students on the carpet or in a group area.
-Review what they learned yesterday about Chinese culture.
+Review what they learned about Chinese culture in the Comparing American and Chinese Lifestyles Lesson Plan.
 Tell them that yesterday they looked at a lot of informational books about China, but there are also a lot of fictional stories from China.
 Today, they will read a Chinese story similar to one that they already know.

 Step 2: Display Red Riding Hood by James Marshall.
 Ask how many students know the story of Little Red Riding Hood.
 If you have time to read the story, read it, but if not, take a quick picture walk through the story.
 Flip through the pages and have the students tell you the story in their own words.